zahidalichaudhry/NY_POC/README.md

 - Articles function calls usescase of getting articles
 - UseCase will verify any business conditions and get data from repository
 - Repository is interface which return list of articles main object
 - Repository and repoImp class which do the network call and return data from network or it could just get data from local db
+- List is shown using recycler View
+- Click on its item event triggered
+- Using Navigation Editor navigated to details screen and send click data object to that screen
+- Using Navigation Editor navigated to details screen and send click data object to that screen
+- Detail Screen will collect data given by previous screen and load into the UI